smithy-lang/smithy/docs/source/1.0/spec/core/auth-traits.rst

       - ``string``
       - **Required**.
 Defines the location of where the key is serialized.
         This value can be set to ``header`` or ``query``.
+    * - scheme
+      - ``string``
+      - Defines the ApiKey scheme to set on the intended Authoriation header

 The following example defines a service that accepts an API key in the "X-Api-Key" HTTP header: